jwarz/data-scientists-tools/case_study_exploratory_data_analysis_in_r/readme.md

     ## 10 Cuba        <gro… <lm>  year   0.00461  0.000721      6.40 3.43e-7    6.31e-5
     ## # … with 51 more rows

+Great work!
+Notice that there are now only 61 countries with significant trends.

 ## Sorting by slope

 Now that you’ve filtered for countries where the trend is probably not